 355 years ago, in 1665, Journal des sçavans, which is considered the first academic journal, was released.
 Shortly after, the Philosophical Transactions of the Royal Society was published by the Royal Society.
 Nowadays, they are publishing giants with annual revenues exceeding £6bn.
 During that process, scientific publishing has taken an essential role in the most important discoveries in history.

-First and foremost, we should discuss the historical context that fostered the creation of the first publishing journals.
+First and foremost, we should discuss the historical context that fostered the creation of the first scientific publishing journals.
 The XVII century provided the necessary conditions that allowed for a more formal divulgation of the scientific progress.
 Science research grew rapidly and quickly spread to new fields.
 The interest in commerce, and therefore in navigation, agriculture and manufacturing, was the momentum needed by science to be considered a significant component for society and culture.
 Scientific societies were created apart from universities as associations which objective was to ease the communication of knowledge in a more direct manner.

 Thus, in the middle of the XVII century, the Royal Society was founded in London and the Royal Academy of Sciences in France.
 To publicize their findings, the trust mail system, that had been practiced in various European courts to exchange diplomatic correspondence, was adopted.
 Therefore, communication between researchers was incremented, and scientists gradually added comments, evaluations and judgments, which formed a method of critical expression of the new discoveries.
 In fact, the first newspaper was created in 1605, some years earlier.
 As we have already mention, this century witnessed a massive globalization (only 150 years have passed since the discovery of America).
 This globalization was followed, of course, by the ability of sharing more information to more places.